-Mr Leavers is currently General President and CEO of the Queensland Police Union of Employees, a current serving officer with the Queensland Police Service, Director of WorkCover Queensland and President of the Police Federation of Australia.
+Mr Leavers is the Queensland Cross-Border Commissioner, he was the General President and CEO of the Queensland Police Union of Employees up to August 2024, and a former officer with the Queensland Police Service.
+He was also formerly a Director of WorkCover Queensland and President of the Police Federation of Australia.

-Member of the Governance and Remuneration Committee
+• Member of the Governance and Remuneration Committee